In this article

 sassc gem to be installed, so to recompile the stylesheet:

 - Install Ruby on your computer by following these instructions.

 gem install sassc.

-You can now compile your Sass files by running the command
+- Compile your Sass files by running the shell command

 .scss files inside the

-style.css file that is consumable by Zendesk Guide.
+style.css file that is then used by Zendesk Guide.